portiaAI/portia-agent-examples/ai-research-agent/README.md

 - If you want to use Gemini for the podcast creation (this can give better quality speech): A Gemini API key
 - A slack client ID and secret: You can get these by following the steps [here](https://docs.portialabs.ai/portia-tools/slack/send-message#configure-your-slack-tools-with-portia-ai)
 - We use poetry to manage dependencies.
 You can install it from [here](https://python-poetry.org/docs/#installation).
+- If you want the agent to post to discord as well as slack, you will need a discord bot token and a discord channel id.
+Follow the steps [here](https://discord.com/developers/docs/quick-start/getting-started) to create a Discord bot and get the token.
+You should also follow the steps to install the bot into your server.
+Then, follow the steps [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) to find the channel ID of the channel you want your bot to be active in.
+Note that you'll need to enable developer mode in Discord to get the IDs.

 ## Setup